Skip to main content

 Transparency

-We believe trust comes from transparency.
-This page explains exactly where our data comes from, how often it's refreshed, and how we verify accuracy before publishing.
+Trust comes from showing your work.
+This page lays out where the data comes from, how often it's refreshed, and how we verify accuracy before publishing.

 Last reviewed:

-We prioritize data sources by authority level.
-Higher-tier sources always override lower-tier sources when there's a conflict.
-For example, if Rewiring America shows a federal credit as active but the IRS guidance says it's expired, we use the IRS determination.
+We rank sources by authority.
+Higher-tier sources override lower-tier sources when there's a conflict.
+If Rewiring America shows a federal credit as active but the IRS guidance says it's expired, we go with the IRS.

 IRS / U.S. Treasury